black-sliver/PopTracker/BUILD.md

 ## Build on macOS

 - run `brew install coreutils meson SDL2 sdl2_ttf sdl2_image openssl@3.0`
-- run `meson setup -Dwerror=false build && meson compile -C build`
+- run `meson setup build && meson compile -C build`
 - or run the deprecated `make CONF=RELEASE`

 The build will link against brew libraries.
-This also means we need to disable warnings-as-errors.

 If you run `meson compile -C build appbundle` or `meson compile -C build package` or `./macosx/package.sh`, this will build non-brew versions of the libraries and replace the references in the resulting app bundle.\